jerry81/codeingame/G05-cultist-wars/bronze/strategy.md

 - improvement - no moves left or leader dead - use the pawns!
 - helper to find if path has obstacle
 - helper to find enemies in range
+- leader may get stuck a lot
+- code to check

 ## TODO